• FILTRATION

 • Other outdoor or recreational purposes.

-Commercial water pumps are broadly classified by what makes them run.
+Commercial pumps are broadly classified by what makes them run.
 They’re either gas-powered or electric-powered.
 Some classify centrifugal water pumps as a third type.
 However, it essentially falls between gas-powered or electric-powered.

-Gas-Powered Water Pump
+Gas-Powered

 This type uses either gasoline or diesel to run the machine inside it.
 The fuel creates kinetic energy, which is necessary to pump water.